ocodista/trampar-de-casa/docs/personal-roles-automation.md

 ### Email Sender

-The sender must adhere to the rate limit, currently set at 25 emails/second.
+The sender must respect to the rate limit, currently set at 25 emails/second.

 My initial plan includes: